Riceboys/Template-Repo/docker-cheatsheet.md

 # Docker Compose Commands
 [See tutorial on docker compose](https://youtu.be/QeQ2MH5f_BE)

-Build and run all image:
+Build and run all images:
 ```
 $ docker-compose up --build
 ```